 • "Have you ever felt that noise bothers you a lot?
 How does it make you feel?"

-• “What would you do if everyone tried to solve a problem with force, but you had a different idea?”
+• "What would you do if everyone tried to solve a problem with force but you had another idea?"

 • "How can we tell if someone needs silence without them saying it with words?"

-• “What is the difference between defeating someone and solving a problem together?”
+• "What's the difference between defeating someone and solving a problem together?"

-This story validates the experience of children with high sensory sensitivity, showing that the need for quiet is legitimate and deserves respect.
-Captain Leeward models a different kind of heroism: he is not the strongest, but the one who observes and understands with empathy.
-The narrative presents a realistic solution that requires compromise, teaching children that the most successful agreements are those without winners and losers.
+This story validates the experience of children with high sensory sensitivity, showing that the need for silence is legitimate and deserves respect.
+Sotavento models a different kind of heroism: he's not the strongest, but the one who observes and understands.
+The story presents a realistic solution that requires compromise from both sides, teaching that the best agreements don't have winners and losers.

 More stories you might like